microsoft/OAT/README.md

 This detailed example shows using Logical Analyzer for a car tolling system.
 The example with the rules used is available as a runnable demo in the [Tests](https://github.com/microsoft/LogicalAnalyzer/blob/main/LogicalAnalyzer.Tests/VehicleDemo.cs).

+A full walkthrough is available in the [wiki](https://github.com/microsoft/LogicalAnalyzer/wiki).

 ```csharp
 class Vehicle
 {